seanreed1111/sql-recipes/recipes.md

 | ReddyParts, Inc.  | 38 Industrial Blvd. |
 | Parts-to-go, Ltd. | 213B Commerce Park. |
 +-------------------+---------------------+
 The tables have columns that are similar but not identical. prospect and customer use different names for the first name and last name columns, and the vendor table includes only a single name column.
-None of that matters for UNION; all you need to do is make sure to select the same number of columns from each table, and in the same order.
-The following statement illustrates how to select names and addresses from the three tables all at once: mysql> SELECT fname, lname, addr FROM prospect
+None of that matters for UNION; all you need to do is make sure to SELECT the same number of columns FROM each table, and in the same order.
+The following statement illustrates how to SELECT names and addresses FROM the three tables all at once: mysql> SELECT fname, lname, addr FROM prospect
 -> UNION
 -> SELECT first_name, last_name, address FROM customer